 At times there can be some complications or problems with the cervix, like:

-The length of the cervix is usually equal to or greater than 3 cms.
-If the cervix is less than 3 cms, it can lead to complication such as an incompetent cervix which can cause premature delivery
+- The length of the cervix is usually equal to or greater than 3 cms.
+If the cervix is less than 3 cms, it can lead to complications such as an incompetent cervix which can cause premature delivery

-During the pre-labor contractions, the cervix is designed to shorten and widen.
-But if the cervix shortens without contractions, it is called incompetent cervix and can cause premature labor
+- During the pre-labor contractions, the cervix becomes short and wide.
+But if the cervix shortens without contractions, it is called incompetent cervix and can cause premature labor.

-If this happens, a cervical cerclage is performed, where the cervix is stitched to hold it close.
-This is rare and only 1% of the pregnant women undergo this procedure
+- If this happens, doctors opt for a cervical cerclage, where they stitch the cervix to hold it close.
+This is rare and only 1% of pregnant women undergo this procedure

-In rarest of cases, there are chances that a pregnant woman’s cervix maybe stenotic.
-This will happen when the cervix opening is tightly shut and it doesn’t dilate or open in anyway.
+- In rarest of cases, there are chances that a pregnant woman’s cervix may be stenotic.
+In this condition, the cervix opening closes tightly and it doesn’t dilate or open in any way.
 This could be due to numerous reason like any earlier infection, any surgery or just a genetic abnormality